kunjan2021/kunjan2021/README.md

 - 🌱 I’m currently learning JavaScript and (!React)

-- ❓Reach out to me if you are feeling low, I surf a lot of motivational and inspirational content
+- ❓Reach out to me if you are feeling low, I watch/read a lot of motivational and inspirational content

 - ⚡ Fun fact: I worked as a dentist for 5 years where I was removing bugs from oral cavity, now I am creating bugs since I am a new developer 😜